-3. Technical Architecture & Build – Mapping target state, selecting the right platform(s) (UiPath, Automation Anywhere, Power Automate, Blue Prism, etc.), and developing resilient automations with exception handling, credential vaulting, and logging.
+3. Technical Architecture & Build Map the target state and select the right platform — UiPath, Automation Anywhere, Power Automate, or Blue Prism.
+Build automations with solid exception handling, credential vaulting, and logging from the start.

 Deliverables: Problem statement deck, current-state metrics spreadsheet, success KPIs, stakeholder map, preliminary value hypothesis.